-Many people consider these to be among the most beautiful of all hybrids, but they do need planting in a acidic/ericaceous soil, for this reason they are mostly grown in containers, all are hardy and highly scented.
+Many people consider these to be among the most beautiful of all hybrids, but they do need planting in an acidic/ericaceous soil, for this reason, they are mostly grown in containers, all are hardy and highly scented.

 We offer a wide range of species Liliums, some are easy to grow while others are a real challenge, specific details can be found in their descriptions.